mbn312/parspice/README.md

         // create the ParSPICE instance.
         ParSPICE par = new ParSPICE("build/libs/worker.jar", 50050);

-        // run 1000 iterations with 5 workers in parallel.
+        // run 1000 tasks with 5 workers in parallel.
         ArrayList<double[]> results = par.run(new MxvhatWorker(), 1000, 5);
     }
 }